-While maintaining healthy blood sugar levels can itself contribute to weight loss, apple cider vinegar has proven to have even more benefits for those trying to shed some unwanted pounds.
+While maintaining healthy blood sugar levels already within a normal range can itself contribute to weight loss, apple cider vinegar has proven to have even more benefits for those trying to shed some unwanted pounds.

 It’s believed that part of the reason apple cider vinegar contributes to weight loss is that it increases satiety – the feeling of being full.
 In one study, subjects who took apple cider vinegar consumed 200 to 275 fewer calories per day.4 Combined with a healthy diet and exercise, the effects could be even more significant.